cyberark/conjur-puppet/README.md

 The Conjur Puppet module is provided with a host factory token which will only be used on the initial Puppet run to establish identity.
-In the initial Puppet run, the Conjur identity is created by the Puppet server and then stored on the agent's host and subsequent runs will use that for Conjur authentication on the agent side (at the time of collecting facts) and only provide the Puppet master with a temporary token to fetch secrets from Conjur.
+In the initial Puppet run, the Conjur identity is created by the Puppet server and then stored on the agent's host.
+Subsequent runs will use the created identity for Conjur authentication on the agent side (at the time of collecting facts), and the agent will only provide the Puppet server with a temporary token to fetch secrets from Conjur.

 ##### Updating the Puppet manifest